Universal spectral correlations in open Floquet systems with localized leaks: Spectral properties of the leaky quantum standar map

-To characterize the spectral properties of the leaky QSM, we compare its density of states and spectral correlations with those of the truncated circular orthogonal ensemble (TCOE) and the Ginibre unitary ensemble (GinUE).
-In all three cases, the matrices are non-Hermitian and have complex entries.
+To characterize the spectral properties of the L-QSM, we compare its density of states and spectral correlations with those of the truncated circular orthogonal ensemble (TCOE), the Ginibre unitary ensemble (GinUE), and the Ginibre ensemble with transpose symmetry (GinAI$^\dagger$).